-As an effective and well functioning nonprofit organization there are fewer things as important as good governance and being responsible to the mission we exist to accomplish.
+As an effective and well functioning nonprofit organization, good governance and being responsible to the mission you exist to accomplish are critical.
 And I am not referring specifically to the published mission statement, although it may be accurate, but rather the DNA of the organization, the organization’s true purpose.

-Sometimes that purpose becomes murky or has lost its clarity over time.
+Sometimes that purpose becomes murky or has lost its clarity.
 This can be a natural, but avoidable progression in organizational growth.
 An organization may stop asking of, and listening to, those it serves.

 As Anne Wallestad, President and CEO, at BoardSource has stated in an earlier article: